Step Forward with Data: How We Recovered 22% of Cart Abandoners in a Shoe Brand Using Server-Side Tracking?

 - Reklam algoritmaları, gerçek satın alma gerçekleştiren profilleri daha iyi tanıdı. - Sepeti terk eden kitleler, "ghost" (hayalet) kullanıcı olmaktan çıkıp yeniden pazarlanabilir potansiyel müşterilere dönüştü. - Kampanya maliyetleri, daha düşük CPA (Edinim Başına Maliyet) oranlarıyla optimize edildi.

-The Critical Importance of First-Party Data Strategy
+The Critical Importance of the First-Party Data Strategy

 Grow Your Digital Marketing Strategy